Strata Florida Abbey

 Grand medieval abbey where generations of Welsh princes are buried

-The abbey of Strata Florida – Latin for ‘Vale of Flowers’ – has stood on lush meadows beside the banks of the river Teifi since 1201.
+The Cistercian abbey of Strata Florida (‘Vale of Flowers’ in Latin) has stood on lush meadows beside the banks of the river Teifi since 1184.

 It was established by white-robed Cistercian monks as part of a movement that spread like a tidal wave across the whole of western Europe in the early Middle Ages.
 Soon it became the most famous church in Wales after St Davids – a place of pilgrimage and a linchpin of Welsh culture.

 There are unmistakable echoes of greatness among the ruins.
-The carved west doorway into the abbey offers an epic view down the nave to where the high altar once stood.
+The best preserved and most famous feature of Strata Florida is the richly decorated west doorway into the church, offering a view down the nave to where the high altar once stood.

 You can still see some of the incredible decorated tiles that would have covered the floors of the church.
 Griffins, birds and fleurs-de-lis surround the enigmatic ‘Man with the Mirror’.
 This 14th-century figure dressed in a doublet and close-fitting hood is reckoned to be a symbol of vanity.

 Strata Florida, or Ystrad Fflur as local people know it, is the final resting place for generations of medieval Welsh princes.
-The great poet Dafydd ap Gwilym is said to be buried under a yew in the churchyard.
+The great medieval poet Dafydd ap Gwilym is said to be buried under a yew in the churchyard.
+There is a memorial to him in the north transept of the church.
 No wonder it’s been called ‘the Westminster Abbey of Wales’.

 Opening times